 Before hiring employees, it’s important to take the time to learn how to calculate payroll for your business.
 It’ll save you time from having to correct errors and possibly thousands in fines, and you might even experience lower turnover by eliminating paycheck frustrations.
 You can perform calculations manually (hours worked X pay rate), use an online calculator, or rely on software.

 You can always start with calculating payroll by hand and switch to an affordable payroll software like Gusto later on.
 Once you finish Gusto’s set-up process, you can easily enter work hours into the system and have all calculations done for you.
 If your team is paid the same amount each period, you can even set your payroll up on autopilot to process automatically.
 If you’re interested in seeing how it works, Gusto offers a free 30-day trial.

 To calculate payroll for your team, here are the five steps you’ll need to follow:

-1. Determine Total Time Worked for the Period
+Step 1: Determine Total Time Worked for the Period

 Total Work Time for Salaried Employees

-The nonexempt part of the position means these employees are protected by federal labor laws.
-The employees are expected to work the set minimum number of hours each week, but if they exceed those hours, employers must pay them overtime.
+The nonexempt part of the position means these employees fall under federal labor law protection.
+The employer expects employees to work the set minimum number of hours each week, but if they exceed those hours, they must be paid at an overtime rate for them.
 This requires time tracking to manage successfully.

 Total Work Time for Hourly Employees